 - garnishes: sour cream, sliced scallions, sliced radishes (optional)

-- In a 4 to 6 quart Dutch oven or stockpot, sautée the chopped vegetables in one to two tablespoon of olive oil on medium-high heat.
+- In a 4 to 6 quart Dutch oven or stockpot, sautée the chopped vegetables (onion, peppers and sweet potatoes) in one to two tablespoon of olive oil on medium-high heat.
 You’ll need to stir the ingredients every few minutes so they can cook evenly.

 - Once the onions start turning translucent, turn the heat down to medium-low.
-Add all of the spices and canned ingredients, and stir.
-Cover and cook for up to two hours, stirring occasionally.
+Add the garlic and spices (chili powder, cumin, cayenne, cocoa powder, cinnamon, and a dash of salt and pepper) and canned ingredients (tomatoes, beans and broth), and stir.
+Cover and cook for 45 minutes up to two hours, stirring occasionally.

 - Adapted from Real Simple.